[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 - DP_ARR / DP_NRR / DP_OPM: Datapeak's ARR / NRR / operating profit margin values only

-5. Verifying Field Insertion with a Test
+5. Verifying Field Insertion in the Test

 Once the instructions are entered, the "Test" button becomes active.